bonfus/muesr/docs/Iron.rst

    :emphasize-lines: 9
    :language: python

-In the aboce lines we collected the results in numpy arrays to simplify the output statements.
+In the above lines we collected the results in numpy arrays to simplify the output statements.